-As required in 16 V.S.A. § 941, school districts schools_shall ensure all students in grades seven through twelve 12 are engaged in an ongoing personalized learning planning process that is documented by shall have a personalized Hearning personalized learning planning process that is documented by shall have a personalized Hearning personal, which shall be a written document developed by and for the student, with a representative of the school and, if the student is a minor, the student's parent or legal guardian.
-The personalized Hearning personal shall describe the scope and rigor of learning opportunities and supports necessary for students to develop aspirations, achieve college and career readiness, prior to graduation, and to attain a high school diploma, and participate confidently in the civic, cultural, and social life of their school system, community, state and nation.
+As required in 16 V.S.A. § 941, school districts schools shall ensure all students in grades seven through twelve 12 are engaged in an ongoing personalized learning planning process that is documented by shall have a personalized Learning personalized Learning personalized Learning personalized shall be a written document developed by and for the student, with a representative of the school and, if the student is a minor, the student's parent or legal guardian.
+The personalized Learning personal describe the scope and rigor of learning opportunities and supports necessary for students to develop aspirations, achieve college and career readiness, prior to graduation, and to attain a high school diploma, and participate confidently in the civic, cultural, and social life of their school system, community, state and nation.
 This plan must be reviewed at least annually by November 30.